0n0w1c/canisters/readme.md

 ## Canisters
 Introduces reusable (or disposable) canisters

+Adds logistic challenge and increased utilization and integration of modded materials.
+Adjustable in complexity from disposable canisters made of Steel to reusable canisters made of Tin and glass.

 Canisters are added as an additional ingredient for rocket fuel.
 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
 This is true for "planes, trains and automobiles".